PROVIDER POLICIES & PROCEDURES

 Patient Care and Utilization Management

 GlobalHealth has developed a patient management program to assist in determining what healthcare services are covered and payable under the health plan and the extent of such coverage and payments.
 The program assists members in receiving the appropriate healthcare and maximizing coverage for those healthcare services.
-The Medical Director oversees all decisions denying coverage for services for reasons of medical necessity.
-In the event of a denial, providers and members will be informed by letter of any unmet criteria, standards and guidelines, as well as of the appeal process.
+In the event of a denial, providers and members will be informed by letter of any unmet criteria, standards and guidelines, as well as the appeal process.

 Our patient management staff uses nationally recognized guidelines and resources to guide the pre-service, concurrent and post-service review processes.
 Using information obtained from providers, patient management staff applies MCG Guidelines®, CMS National and Local Coverage Determinations and other nationally recognized criteria when conducting pre-service and concurrent reviews.

-Healthcare services, such as referrals for specialists, hospitalization, and outpatient surgery, require preauthorization from GlobalHealth.
+Unless otherwise stated, healthcare services, such as referrals for hospitalization and outpatient surgery, require preauthorization from GlobalHealth.
 If you do not obtain preauthorization, services will not be paid.

-Effective 1/1/2020, GlobalHealth will no longer require prior authorizations for specialist office visits.
-Members will have direct access to set up an office visit appointment with a specialist physician.
+GlobalHealth does not require prior authorization for specialists office visits.
+Members will have direct access to set up an office visit appointment with a network specialist physician.

-Services rendered or referred by specialist physicians will require prior authorizations.
+Certain services rendered or referred by specialist physicians will require prior authorizations.
 Services include, but are not limited to: surgery, physical therapy, cardiac rehabilitation, Part B drugs, and specialized diagnostic tests such as MRIs.
 These are only examples.
-Please refer to the plan Evidence of Coverage or call Customer Care if you have any questions about whether a service requires prior authorization.
+Please refer to the plan Evidence of Coverage or call Provider Services if you have any questions about whether a service requires prior authorization.

 GlobalHealth performs concurrent review from the day of admission through discharge to assure the medical necessity of each day, that services are provided at the appropriate level of care, and that necessary discharge arrangements have been made.
 Indications that a member might be transferred to a lower level of care or alternative treatment setting are discussed with the admitting physician.
 If a dispute occurs between the admitting physician and GlobalHealth policy, the GlobalHealth Medical Director is contacted to review the member’s clinical status and treatment plan.